kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animated cffee shop website with HTML Css and JavaScript
+Animated cfoffee shop website with HTML Css and JavaScript